UPPMAX/HPC-python/docs/day2/matplotlib-intro.rst

 -  ``ax = plt.subplot(nrows, ncols, index, projection='3d')`` for one 3D subplot among several with varying projections or coordinate systems, or
 -  ``ax = plt.figure().add_subplot(projection='3d')`` for a singular plot.

-For all of the following subsections on plot type categories, commands are provided with short descrptions of their behaviors and explanations of non-obvious args and kwargs.
-If not all positional args are required, optional ones are shown in square brackets (``[]``).
-Kwargs are shown similarly to how they are in the official documentation, set equal to either their default values or themselves. *Kwargs shown as equal to themselves are technically* ``None`` *by default, but are shown this way to indicate that they are part of a set of which* **one or more kwargs are required**\ *.* Only frequently used and/or tricky kwargs are shown; refer to the official documentation on each command for the complete list.

-**Colors and colormnaps.** Every plotting method accepts either a single color (the kwarg for which may be ``c`` or ``color``) or a colormap (which is usually ``cmap`` in kwargs).
+**Colors and colormaps.** Every plotting method accepts either a single color (the kwarg for which may be ``c`` or ``color``) or a colormap (which is usually ``cmap`` in kwargs).
 Matplotlib has an excellent series of pages on `how to specify colors and transparency <https://matplotlib.org/stable/users/explain/colors/colors.html>`__, `how to adjust colormap normalizations <https://matplotlib.org/stable/users/explain/colors/colormapnorms.html#sphx-glr-users-explain-colors-colormapnorms-py>`__, and `which colormaps to choose based on the types of data and your audience <https://matplotlib.org/stable/users/explain/colors/colormaps.html#sphx-glr-users-explain-colors-colormaps-py>`__.

 Formatting and Placing Plot Elements